suraj719/MailMate/README.md

 ## 🛡️ Security & Privacy
 - MailMate AI does **not store** your email credentials.
 - Gmail App Passwords are used for authentication, ensuring security.
-- AI-generated emails are not saved on any server.
+- AI-generated emails and custom templates are saved locally and not stored on any server.

+## 📂 Template Management
+- **Pre-Built Templates** – Select from ready-made templates for various use cases (e.g., job applications, sales pitches, invitations).
+- **Custom Templates** – Save frequently used email structures for quick reuse.
+- **Edit & Personalize** – Modify templates before sending to fit your needs.

+With **MailMate AI**, you can write and send emails effortlessly! 🚀